 Adobe Illustrator Tutorial for Beginners using Cartoon Character

 Beginner Adobe Illustrator Tutorial will be going step by step on how to make a cartoon in Adobe Illustrator.
-We will be going through inking using the pencil tool following our tablet friendly guide.
-This Tutorial is a part of our Brushes 101 Series.
+We will be going through inking using the pencil tool following our tablet-friendly guide.

 Tablet Friendly Guides

 Tablet Friendly Guides are designed to make life easier as you are learning to use the Tablet in Adobe Illustrator.
 These will have just the simplified path.